 The nature of user engagement in the metaverse all but mandates co-creation.
 Participation often hinges on the design of a three-dimensional avatar, requiring the user's upfront investment of time and the endowment of personal identifiers.
-The avatar, a digital version of the user, is then empowered to act on the individual user's behalf.
+The avatar, a digital version of the user is then empowered to act on the individual user's behalf.

-This Report theorizes that, implicit in a user's choice to agree to create a digital version of themselves on a platform, and to entrust this version to the platform provider, imbued with the power to act on the individual's behalf; can be interpreted as a contractual agreement based on the user's confidence in the platform.
-As defined in the prior clause, this would entail the user's state of certainty and belief in the reliability of virtual spaces.
+This report theorizes that, implicit in a user's choice to agree to create a digital version of themselves on a platform, and to entrust this version to the platform provider, imbued with the power to act on the individual's behalf; can be interpreted as a contractual agreement based on the user's confidence in the platform.
+As defined in the prior section, this would entail the user's state of certainty and belief in the reliability of virtual spaces.

-The Report therefore proposes the definition of this user implied contract of confidence as given in clause 3.2.3 of this Report: "An agreement between the user and the platform provider implicit in the user's willingness to co-create with and entrust resulting assets to the platform.
-This is especially noteworthy when assets, including user 'avatars', can represent the individuals' personhood".
+The report therefore proposes a definition of this implied contract of confidence as "An agreement between the user and the platform provider implicit in the user's willingness to co-create with and entrust resulting assets to the platform.
+This is especially noteworthy when assets, including user 'avatars', can represent the individuals' personhood" [b-Funna/confidence].